Creating To Do Lists In WordPress

 Show Date To-Do Was Added

-Enabling this option (‘Yes’) shows the date your items table was added …
+Enabling this option displays the date the To-Do Items table was added …

 To-Do List Advanced Settings > Assign To-Do Items Settings